Pricing Model for Digital Agencies: 10 Best Practices

 You can adopt multiple pricing models for your digital services, if a single model is not sufficient.

-For instance, if you adopt the hourly fee model along with the retainer model, it works well both for customers who want to go for a trial round of your services and for those who want to create a lasting business relationship with you.
+For instance, a consultant adopting the hourly fee model along with the retainer model works well both for customers who want to go for a trial round of your services and for those who want to create a lasting business relationship with you.

 9. Competitor Research